glauberperez/glauberperez/README.md

 - 👋 Hi, I’m Glauber Perez.
-- 👀 I’m currently learning Html, CSS, JS and Python.
+- 👀 I’m currently learning Html, CSS, JS, Python and Ethical Hacking.
+-

 <!---
 gperez24/gperez24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.